 There are a couple of ways you can do this:

-– You can mix the meatballs, roll them and pop them in a covered container in the fridge for up to 3 days before cooking them (if you’re stacking them, you’ll want to pop a piece of parchment paper in between the layers so they don’t stick together).
+– You can mix the meatballs, roll them, and pop them in a covered container in the fridge for up to 3 days before cooking them (if you’re stacking them, you’ll want to pop a piece of parchment paper in between the layers so they don’t stick together).

 – You can also make the meatball mixture and pop it into a covered container in the fridge for up to 3 days, then roll the meatballs and cook them when you’re ready to serve.

 – Or, freeze the cooked (or uncooked) meatballs and then either cook them straight from frozen in the oven or air fryer, or you can defrost them overnight in the fridge before using them.
-To freeze, I recommend arranging them on a parchment paper lined tray and popping that into the freezer, then once they’re frozen, transfer them to ziplock bags.
-This way they won’t stick together and become one very large meatball in the freezer!
+To freeze, I recommend arranging them on a parchment paper-lined tray and popping that into the freezer, then once they’re frozen, transfer them to ziplock bags.
+This way, they won’t stick together and become one very large meatball in the freezer!

 They’ll keep well for at least 3 to 4 days in the fridge.
 It’s easiest to reheat them in the microwave until piping hot.

-Over steamed rice is the classic choice (and it’s what I suggest in the full recipe below), but you can serve them in SO many ways.
-Toss them through noodles, spoon them over crispy roasted potatoes, serve them in lettuce cups or you can serve them as little party bites, with the sweet and sour sauce on the side for dipping.
-If you do make them as party bites, I recommend skipping the bell peppers and pineapple, and just cooking the sauce by itself.
+If you do make them as party bites, I recommend skipping the bell peppers and pineapple and just cooking the sauce by itself.
 That will make them much easier to serve and eat.

 If you make this recipe, I’d love to hear from you!
 You can leave a recipe rating and a comment below.
 And remember to tag @DishedByKate on Instagram, Facebook and TikTok if you’ve made one of my recipes.
-Seeing your recreations really makes my day ๐.
+Seeing your recreations really makes my day 😊.

-PrintSweet and Sour Chicken Meatballs
+Sticky Sweet and Sour Chicken Meatballs (In 30 Minutes)

 - Total Time: 30 minutes

-- Yield: 4 servings
+- Yield: 4 servings 1x

 Description